tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/任务接口/媒体处理/提交媒体处理任务/提交动图任务_intl_en.md

 ## Feature Description

-This API (`Create Media Jobs`) is used to submit an animated image task.
+This API (`CreateMediaJobs`) is used to submit an animated image job.

 ## Request